 |Cooperate through:||Real-life collaboration, meetings||Conferencing, digital tools|

-A standard inbound call center has real-estate costs, higher overheads, and higher turnover rates.
+A standard inbound call center has real-estate costs, higher overhead, and higher turnover rates.

 It’s also more challenging to scale because employees are tied to space.
 If you want to hire more employees, you need to expand to bigger offices.
 This process is time-consuming and expensive, and a nightmare for a growing business.

-Virtual or cloud contact centers sport lower overheads, more flexibility, and lower turnover rates.
+Virtual or cloud contact centers sport lower overhead, more flexibility, and lower turnover rates.